Softorage/Softorage/content/software/avast-antivirus.md

         official: true

 sysreq:
+  General:
     -
       min: "Windows 10 except Mobile and IoT Edition (32 or 64-bit); Windows 8/8.1 except RT and Starter Edition (32 or 64-bit); Windows 7 SP1 or higher, any Edition (32 or 64-bit)"
     -
       min: "Windows fully compatible PC with Intel Pentium 4 / AMD Athlon 64 processor or above (must support SSE2 instructions); ARM-based devices are not supported"
     -
       min: "1 GB RAM or above"
     -
       min: "2 GB free space on the hard disk"
     -
       min: "Internet connection to download, activate, and maintain program updates and antivirus database" -
       min: "Optimally standard screen resolution no less than 1024 x 768 pixels"

 developer: ["Avast Software s.r.o."]